 - 1. The mean radius of the modal size distributions varies interactively; - 2.
-The modal refractive index varies with the internal composition of the mode;

-3. The amount of aerosol water in each soluble mode varies interactively.
+The modal refractive index varies with the internal composition of the mode; - 3.
+The amount of aerosol water in each soluble mode varies interactively.

 Consequently, it is not possible to obtain the aerosol optical properties through offline calculations.
 They have to be computed at runtime, but doing monochromatic Mie calculations at runtime is expensive.
 Instead, UKCA_RADAER relies on pre-computed look-up tables of monochromatic optical properties, covering all realistic combinations of modal radii and refractive indices.
+As of version 2 of UKCA_RADAER, three sets of look-up tables are in use.
+Each set is made of two files, one for short-wave wavelengths, the other for longwave wavelengths.
+The first set, defined by environment variables UKCAACSW and UKCAACLW, is used to characterise Aitken and accumulation-mode aerosols.
+The second set, defined by environment variables UKCAANSW and UKCAANLW, is used specifically for soluble accumulation-mode aerosols, which can then be given a standard deviation different from that of other Aitken and accumulation mode aerosols.
+The third and final set is used to characterise coarse-mode aerosols and is identified by environment variables UKCACRSW and UKCACRLW.

 At runtime, remaining tasks are: